pknipp/pickup-sports-games/README.md

 Values of both Sport.Skills and Sport.boolTypes are JSON.parsed immediately after querying from the database and are JSON.stringified immediately before committing to the database.

 Sports is the only read-only table.
 A future expansion of this project would allow users to POST/PUT/DELETE rows of the Sports table.
 We envision doing this by adding a boolean column isCommissioner to the Favorites table.
 For any row of the Favorites table with a true value of that boolean, that User will be able to mutate that Sport.
-(Note that more than one User could have this privilege, for any given sport.)
+(Note that more than one User could have this privilege, for any given sport, and - in fact - any commissioner could "promote" any other user to be a commissioner of that sport.)
+We would also allow any user the freedom to create any new Sport that they want, in which case would also be created a row in the Favorites table which indicates them to be a commissioner.

 ## Favorites: